-The Water Trading Entity's primary role is to manage water infrastructure and resources, and the sale of raw water.
-Over the medium term, the entity will continue to focus on maintaining existing water resource infrastructure and supplying bulk water to strategic users, such as large industrial companies, to stimulate and support economic development.
+The Water Trading Entity was established in 1983 to manage water infrastructure and resources, and the sale of raw water.
+It was converted into a trading entity in 2008 in terms of the Public Finance Management Act of 1999.
+Over the MTEF period, the entity will continue to focus on maintaining existing water resource infrastructure, supporting the long-term sustainability of water resources, and supplying bulk water to strategic users such as large industrial companies to stimulate and support economic development.